BlockCarbon/market/whitepaper.md

 **High-Frequency Trading (HFT)** -- Rapid trading using sophisticated algorithms, often executing large numbers of orders in fractions of seconds.

+**HODL** -- A cryptocurrency investment strategy of holding assets long-term, regardless of market conditions.

 **Hot air** -- Carbon offsets that do not represent genuine emissions reductions.

+**Howey Test** -- A U.S. legal framework determining whether transactions qualify as investment contracts.

 **Hydra** -- A layer 2 scaling solution for Cardano enabling greater transaction throughput.

+**ICVCM (Integrity Council for the Voluntary Carbon Market)** -- An independent body setting quality standards for carbon offsets.

 **Impermanent loss** -- The temporary loss of asset value when providing liquidity to automated market makers compared to holding the assets.

 **Incentive** -- A mechanism encouraging network participation through proportional rewards.

+**Initial coin offering (ICO)** -- A cryptocurrency fundraising method where new projects sell tokens to investors.

+**Internet of Things (IoT)** -- A network of connected devices sharing data without human intervention.

 **Interoperability** -- The ability of different blockchain systems to exchange and use information.

+**Intra-era Hardfork** -- A focused semantic change to the Cardano ledger requiring a hard fork.

 **IOHK (Input Output Hong Kong)** -- A technology company developing the Cardano platform.

+**Isomorphism** -- A mathematical concept describing corresponding structures and relations between systems.

+**ITMOs (Internationally Transferred Mitigation Outcomes)** -- Carbon credits traded between Paris Agreement parties.

+**Jörmungandr** -- A node implementation supporting Project Catalyst on Cardano.

+**JSON (JavaScript Object Notation)** -- A human-readable data interchange format.

+**Key pair** -- The combination of public and private cryptographic keys used for blockchain transactions.

+**Lambda calculus** -- A formal system for expressing computation based on function abstraction and application.

 **Layer 1** -- The base blockchain protocol itself, such as Cardano or Bitcoin.

 **Layer 2** -- Secondary frameworks or protocols built on top of layer 1 to improve scalability or functionality.

+**Leakage** -- The displacement of carbon emissions from regulated to unregulated regions.

 **Ledger** -- A distributed database recording all transactions and account balances.

+**Light client** -- A simplified blockchain node that verifies transactions without storing the full chain.

 **Liquidity** -- The degree to which an asset can be quickly bought or sold without causing significant price impact.

 **Liquidity pool** -- A collection of crypto assets locked in a smart contract to facilitate trading.

+**Longest chain** -- The blockchain version considered valid by network consensus.

 **Market maker** -- An entity providing liquidity to markets by maintaining continuous buy and sell orders.